École Polytechnique

 What's included

-8 videos2 readings2 quizzes
+8 videos2 readings2 assignments

 In this lesson, you will discover two quantum technologies based on one photon sources.
 Quantum technologies allow one to achieve a goal in a way qualitatively different from a classical technology aiming at the same goal.
 For instance, quantum cryptography is immune to progress in computers power, while many classical cryptography methods can in principle be broken when we have more powerful computers.
 Similarly, quantum random number generators yield true random numbers, while classical random number generators only produce pseudo-random numbers, which might be guessed by somebody else than the user.
 This lesson is also an opportunity to learn two important concepts in quantum information: (i) qubits based on photon polarization; (ii) the celebrated no-cloning theorem, at the root of the security of quantum cryptography.